Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Observations to fix reheating temperature and entropy

-which is a function of $r$ and $g_*$.
-In Fig.~\ref{entropy-vs-rf} (left), we plot $S_{\rm patch}$ by using $N_{\rm end}$ (\ref{Nend}), $H_{\rm end}$ (\ref{Hend}) and $H_{\rm RH}$ (\ref{ent1}).
-It shows that the calculated entropy accords with the observational vale $S_{\rm patch}\sim 10^{88}$ around $r \sim 0.045$.
-To have a better understanding how the physical patch horizon $H_*> H_{\rm end}> H_{\rm RH}$ evolves, we plot in the same Fig.~\ref{entropy-vs-rf} (right) all characteristic Hubble scales from the inflation to the reheating: the inflation scale $H_*$ (\ref{H*}), inflation end scale $H_{\rm end}$ (\ref{Hend}), and reheating scale $H_{\rm RH}$ (\ref{ent1}) in unit of the Planck scale $M_{\rm pl}$.
-It shows that the unphysical situation $H_{\rm RH}>H_{\rm end}$ occurs when $r>0.047$.
-Therefore the $r>0.047$ range should be excluded and this theoretical upper limit is consistent with the observational one $r<0.065$ \cite{Planck2018}.
-Due to the dependence of $H_{\rm RH}$ on $g_*$ and the approximations adopted in these preliminary calculations, we conservatively suggest a theoretical upper limit of the tensor-to-scalar ratio $r \lesssim 0.048$, which demands elaborated numerical calculations to precisely fix it.
+To have a better understanding of how the physical patch horizon $H_*> H_{\rm end}> H_{\rm RH}$ evolves, we plot in the same Fig.~\ref{entropy-vs-rf} (left) all characteristic Hubble scales from the inflation to the reheating: the inflation scale $H_*$, inflation end scale $H_{\rm end}$ (\ref{Hend}), and reheating scale $H_{\rm RH}$ (\ref{ent1}) in unit of the Planck scale $M_{\rm pl}$.
+It shows that the nonphysical situation $H_{\rm RH}>H_{\rm end}$ occurs when $r>0.047$.
+Therefore the $r>0.047$ range excludes.
+Due to the dependence of $H_{\rm RH}$ on $g_*$ and the approximations adopted in these calculations, we conservatively suggest a theoretical upper limit of the tensor-to-scalar ratio $r < 0.047$.
+This theoretical upper limit is consistent with the observational one $r<0.065$ \cite{Akrami2020}, and the recent constraint $r<0.044$ \cite{Tristram2021}.